wiseman-timelord/DynaLaunchPsPscPyPy3-Ba/README.md

 ```

+## REQUIREMENTS
+- Batch Support - The launcher is Windows Batch, ensure scripting host is enabled.
+- Pwsh/PowerShell - Either one will do, depends what your scripts are programmed towards.
+- Python - Whatever version you need for the script, it should be installed to 1 of the 2 default install options.
+- The, `.ps1` and/or `.py`, scripts, that you intend to test/run, or you can just run the examples, if ye want.

 ### USAGE
 1. Locate PsPyRunner and your .ps1 or .py scripts in the same folder.
 2. Launch the program by running "PsPyRunner.Bat".
-3. As required, resize the window `w` and request Admin rights `a`.
-4. Select a script from the menu to PsPyRunner, or refresh the list if needed.
+4. Select a script from the menu to PsPyRunner, or drop in new script to run and refresh the list.
-5. After the script runs, choose to return to the menu `m` or exit `x`.
+5. After the script runs, you will be prompted to return to the menu by hitting enter.

-### REQUIREMENTS
-- Windows Batch Support
-- Pwsh/PowerShell (As are compatible with scripts)
-- Python3/Python (As are compatible with scripts)
-- A folder containing `.ps1` and/or `.py` scripts.

 ### NOTATION
+- Python scripts will ask for a python version you are working with the first time, then remember it for the session.
--Whatever you are intending to use, Pwsh, Powershell, Python3, Python, it must be on the system path in order to work.
+- For PowerShell and PowerShell Core, it must be on the system path in order to work.
--Do not release my full batch in your release, the idea is you make a simpler batch launcher for your release.
--Keep PsPyRunner in a folder on its own alongside other folders containing scripts for developing, copy-paste it where needed.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.